 Only diploma-qualified driving instructors are legally permitted to give driving lessons in the Netherlands.

 Although driving lessons are not compulsory, it is almost impossible to clear the practical test without taking a couple of lessons.
 As a result, most driving instructors recommend at least 20-35 lessons for people with limited to no experience driving.
-On average (2021), students need 43 lessons before they could take the practical exam.
+On average (2024), students need 42 hours before they can take the practical exam.

 Dutch Driving schools